gariev/xref/README.md

     define("foo", 1);
     const bar = 2;
     echo foo + bar;         // ok, no warning here

+    // all upper-case literals are assumed to be constants echo UPPER_CASE;        // ok, no warning here

 ```

+    If you get warnings about a lower-case constant defined somewhere else, you can disable the warning
+    listing the constant in lint.add-constant setting (see below).

 * <a name="XL02"> **Possible use of class constant without class prefix** (severity: warning, code: XL02)